 A.2 Class of orbit

 On the one hand, our planet attracts as a main body the much smaller satellite, which motion is dictated as a consequence by the laws of Kepler.
-On the other hand, the environment of Earth can be also constraining: the higher density of the atmosphere, debris from launchers and former satellites in the lower altitudes, as well as higher energy particles trapped in the Van Allen belts between 2000 and 8000 km's altitudes are to be avoided.
+On the other hand, the environment of Earth can be also constraining: the higher density of the atmosphere, debris from launchers and former satellites in the lower altitudes, as well as higher energy particles trapped in the Van Allen belts between 2,000 and 8,000 km's altitudes are to be avoided.
 These two constraints contribute to defining several classes of orbits that are used for communication satellites:

-- Geostationary (GEO) satellites, located precisely in the plane of the Equator at an altitude of 35 786 km, these satellites rotate at the same rate as the Earth's rotation: a GEO satellite stands still with respect to Earth.
+- Geostationary (GEO) satellites, located precisely in the plane of the Equator at an altitude of 35,786 km, these satellites rotate at the same rate as the Earth's rotation: a GEO satellite stands still with respect to Earth.
 Thanks to this property, a single GEO satellite is sufficient to create a continuous coverage.